ksamuk/gene_flow_linkage/README.md

 *Kieran Samuk, Greg Owens, Diana Rennison, Kira Delmore, Sara Miller and Dolph Schluter.*

+If you have trouble getting the code here to function, or have questions about the dataset, feel free to post an issue.
+Otherwise, contact Kieran Samuk (me) at samuk@zoology.ubc.ca.

 ### Requirements

 - **R version 3.2.2**.
 Certain dependencies will only work with this version of R. If you are using Rstudio, you can toggle the current version of R in Global Options.
 - **[Rstudio](https://www.rstudio.com/) (any version that supports packrat)**.
 This is streamlines the use of [packrat](https://rstudio.github.io/packrat/).

 ### How to use this repo

+#### I want to look at your code!

+All code can be free browsed online in this repository.

+#### I want to look at and/or use your data!

+All raw data used in this project are available in the following locations:

+1. DNA sequence - on the NCBI SRA here and here (link forthcoming)
+2. Divergence Data (SNP-level) - on Dryad here (link forthcoming).
+3. Divergence Data (window-level)- in the packrat bundle [here](https://www.dropbox.com/s/6csk93s65u3q1px/gene_flow_linkage_bundle_V1.tar.gz?dl=0)

+#### I want to reproduce your analysis, with your data or possibly mine!

 Reccomended method: